LGBTQ Youth Experience High Rates Of Addiction

 Risk Factors For Developing Substance Use Disorder

 Unfortunately, there are many risk factors for LGBTQ+ youth.
-Teens may experience one or more risk factors at a time, but the more they’re going through, the more likely they are to rely on substances.
+Teens may experience one or more risk factors at a time, but the more they’re going through, the more likely they are to rely on substances as a form of self-medication.

 Bullying And Harassment

-While in recent years being a part of the LGBTQ+ community has become much more acceptable, it’s still seen as a stigma in some areas of the US.
+While in recent years being a part of the LGBTQ+ community has become much more acceptable, there is still a stigma that is negatively impacting the lives of many youth in America today.
 LGBTQ+ students may feel excluded from activities or social groups, or people may avoid talking to them just because they’re LGBTQ+.

 LGBTQ+ teens are 48% more likely to be excluded in their communities and 51% more likely to be verbally harassed.
 On top of that, the chance of physical assault increases by 17% when someone comes out of the closet or is suspected to be LGBTQ+ by their fellow peers.